 We generally have at least one Weimaraner in our program at any given time that is a proper match for each qualified applicant.
 If we do not have a good match for you at the time of your application approval, we typically have several Weimaraners entering our program each week.

 Once you submit your application, you will receive an email usually within 7 - 10 days to schedule a follow up phone call so that a professional canine behavior consultant can ask additional questions and discuss pertinent information to identify the best Weimaraner match for you.
 Additionally, which Weimaraners in the program are good candidates for your household will be discussed at that time.
 Once matched Weimaraners are identified, you will have a chance to speak to the foster home in which the Weimaraner(s) currently resides for additional information.
+Please check your spam folder in the event that the email is diverted there.

 If you are interested in adopting a Weimaraner, the best approach is to immediately submit an application and go through the interview process and have your application on file.
 Do not wait until you see a Weimaraner online that interests you since people with a pre-approved application will get first claim to lifestyle-matched Weimaraners as they come into rescue.
 As an all volunteer force, we hope you understand that we need to use our time wisely, so to get information on any individual dog, we do ask that you first submit an application.